 At Flat Fee Portfolios we believe very strongly that fees matter and investors should know exactly what they are paying in real dollars.
 High cost advisors and expensive investment products create a significant drag on investor returns.
 In today’s low interest rate, low expected return environment, controlling costs becomes even more important.
-Ways to potentially reduce cost include unbundling your financial services and asking the right questions about the total cost of any investment.

 Understanding the Total Cost of An Investment